Video: Can Live Streams Be Secured?

 How do you keep live streams beyond the paywall using traditional DRM and other commonly used methods?
 Even when the focus is on maintainid the paid-content integrity of live streams (as opposed to VOD versions posted after the event), it's a constant challenge for companies delivering live events online given the many viable workarounds to typical security measures, as TourGigs' Casey Charvet and Right Brain Media's Deke Hooper explain in this excerpt from their panel at Live Streaming Summit.

-Learn more about Live Streaming Summit 2016, co-located with Streaming Media West.
+Learn more about streaming security at Streaming Media West.

 Read the transcript of this clip: